 Drug Targeting of DNA Damage Signaling Proteins

-The main proteins coordinating the signalling events of the DDR and novel drugs targeting this pathway are discussed below.
+The main proteins coordinating the signaling events of the DDR and novel drugs targeting this pathway are discussed below.

 DNA-PK